PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfQosServer.md

 LISTQOSSERVERSFORTITLEREQUEST <IListQosServersForTitleRequest>: Returns a list of quality of service servers for a title.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
   - `[IncludeAllRegions <Boolean?>]`: Indicates that the response should contain Qos servers for all regions, including those where there are no builds deployed for the title.
+  - `[RoutingPreference <String>]`: Indicates the Routing Preference used by the Qos servers.
+The default Routing Preference is Microsoft

 ## RELATED LINKS